-For example, to perform the following operations, Veeam Backup for AWS requires access to the following AWS resources:
+For example, Veeam Backup for AWS requires access to the following AWS resources:

-- EC2 resources — to display the list of EC2 instances in backup policy settings, create cloud-native snapshots, snapshot replicas, launch worker instances and restore backed-up data.
+- EC2 resources — to display the list of EC2 instances in backup policy settings, to create cloud-native snapshots, snapshot replicas, to launch worker instances and to restore backed-up data.

-- S3 resources — to store backed-up data to S3 repositories, perform transform operations with backup chains, and copy backed-up data from S3 repositories to worker instances during restore.
+- S3 resources — to store backed-up data to S3 repositories, to perform transform operations with backup chains, and to copy backed-up data from S3 repositories to worker instances during restore.